When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Since last year, Russia has taken an even stricter approach towards blocking popular VPNs like ExpressVPN, NordVPN, and IPVanish as their popularity soared in the wake of Internet blackouts.

-Successfully using a Russian VPN will come down to the VPN’s ability to remain undetected by the prying eyes of the government.
+Using a VPN successfully implies you are using the VPN’s ability to remain undetected by the prying eyes of the government.
 We recommend using the VPN services reviewed in this article, which have been tested for reliability.

 Some also offer obfuscated servers, which will disguise VPN traffic as HTTP traffic.
-By hiding that you’re using a VPN, obfuscation technology will help you bypass Russia’s advanced firewalls.
+By hiding that you’re using a VPN, obfuscation technology will help you bypass Russia’s total VPN ban and advanced firewalls.

 Can I Use a Free VPN for Russia?

 No, you should not use a free VPN for Russia.
-You need a premium provider like CyberGhost VPN to successfully bypass Russia’s advanced firewalls.
+You need a premium VPN to successfully bypass Russia’s advanced firewalls.

 Final Thoughts